bion/ko/README.md

                                  :out-bus 0})]
 ```

-Under the hood, ko looks for string arguments ending in "-bus" and
+Under the hood, Ko looks for string arguments ending in `-bus` and
 substitutes them for audio busses.
 For this reason, do not end a
 string argument to a synth in `-bus` unless it's for a bus.